messaar/mpdf/README.md

-Will be modified to more faster generate PDF with images!! when it will be done? this text will be updated, before it, dont use it please bcs it by development.
+<b>Will be modified to more faster generate PDF with images!! when it will be done? this text will be updated,
+before it, dont use it please bcs it by development.</b>

 mPDF is a PHP library which generates PDF files from UTF-8 encoded HTML.